Adamdad/Adamdad.github.io/_pages/about.md

  🚀👨‍💻🥁💡Hi, my name is Xingyi Yang (Adam)💡🥁👨‍💻🚀.

-I am a Tenure-Track Assistant Professor in the [Department of Data Science and Artificial Intelligence (DSAI)](https://www.polyu.edu.hk/dsai/?sc_lang=en).
+I am a Tenure-Track Assistant Professor in the [Department of Data Science and Artificial Intelligence (DSAI)](https://www.polyu.edu.hk/dsai/?sc_lang=en) at The Hong Kong Polytechnic University.
 I am also honored to have been selected as the prestigious **Presidential Young Scholars** at PolyU.

 I received my Ph.D. from the National University of Singapore (NUS), advised by Prof. Xinchao Wang.
 I also had a wonderful experience as a visiting Ph.D. student at the University of Oxford, working with Prof. Philip Torr.
 Prior to that, I completed my Master’s at UC San Diego (UCSD) and my Bachelor’s at Southeast University (SEU).